-Risk Assessment Secure Channel Sensitive information Server A process of assessing those factors that could affect confidentiality, availability, and integrity of key information assets and systems.
+Risk Assessment Secure Channel Sensitive information A process of assessing those factors that could affect confidentiality, availability, and integrity of key information assets and systems.
 HIPAA covered components are responsible for ensuring the integrity, confidentiality, and availability of EPHI and equipment that contains it, while minimizing the impact of security procedures and policies upon business productivity.
 Out-of-band console management or channels using strong encryption according to the Acceptable Encryption Policy .
 Non-encrypted channels must use strong user authentication (one-time passwords).
 Information is considered sensitive if it can be damaging to Ulster County or its customers' dollar value, reputation, or market standing.
-A computer or device on a network that managers network resources.
-Server Room The room where all the server computers are housed.
+Server Room A computer or device on a network that managers network resources.
+The room where all the server computers are housed.
 Strong Passwords A password that is difficulty to guess by both humans and computer programs, effectively protecting data from unauthorized access.
 A strong password consists of at least six characters that are a combination of letters, numbers and symbols (@, #, \$, %, etc.) if allowed.
 Strong passwords contain the maximum number of characters allowed.
 Passwords are typically casesensitive so a strong password contains letters in both uppercase and lowercase.
 Strong passwords also do not contain words that can be found in a dictionary or any part of the user's own name.
 Transmitting The act of sending a message or data using an electronic medium.
-Trojan or Trojan horse A Trojan or Trojan horse is a computer program generally designed to impact the security of a network system.
+Trojan or Trojan horse Unauthorized A Trojan or Trojan horse is a computer program generally designed to impact the security of a network system.
 The Trojan is usually disguised as something else (a benign program) or masquerades as a legitimate file that the user would expect to see, or want to load, on the network system.
 The payload of a Trojan is usually delivered as soon as it is opened with devastating results.
 Trojans often create "back doors" that allow access into a secure network.
 A hacker can then gain access to the secure network.
 Trojans are most often delivered as an attachment to a seemingly innocent chain email.
-Unauthorized Disclosure The intentional or unintentional revealing of restricted information to people who do not have a need to know that information.
+Disclosure The intentional or unintentional revealing of restricted information to people who do not have a need to know that information.
 Un-trusted Network Any network firewalled off from the corporate network to avoid impairment of production resources from irregular network traffic (lab networks), unauthorized access (partner networks, the Internet, etc.) or anything else identified as a potential threat to those resources.
 USB drive, USB flash drive, thumb drive, or memory stick A small, portable device that plugs into a workstation computer's USB port and functions as a portable hard drive with extra storage capacity.
 USB devices are easy to use, small enough to be carried in a pocket, and can plug into any workstation computer with a USB drive.

-User For the purposes of this document, any workforce member (permanent or temporary), contractor, consultant, vendor, volunteer, student, or other person who uses, maintains, manages, or is otherwise given access privileges to system resources.
+temporary), contractor, consultant, vendor, volunteer, student, or other person who uses, maintains, manages, or is otherwise given access privileges to system resources.
 User ID or An identification code issued for access privileges which identifies the user to logon IT systems.
 Virtual Private A secure, encrypted network connection between two or more devices across Network the public internet or other shared network.
-It allows workstation computers at different locations to securely communicate with each other.
-(VPN) Virus A computer program that copies itself into another program, sectors on a drive, or into items that support scripts.
+It allows workstation computers at (VPN) different locations to securely communicate with each other.
+Virus A computer program that copies itself into another program, sectors on a drive, or into items that support scripts.
 A virus may unleash a payload.
 Payloads can damage files, corrupt hard drives, display messages, or open other files.
 Typically, the payload is delivered when a certain condition occurs, such as when the date on the workstation reaches a particular day.

-Workforce/ In the HIPAA Privacy rule, the term "workforce" is defined as "employees, workforce volunteers, trainees, and other persons who conduct, in the performance of member work for a HIPAA covered entity, is under the direct control of such entity, whether or not they are paid by the covered entity."
-Workforce members include supervisors, managers, and staff.
+Workforce/ workforce member